NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Overview-and-Workflow.md

 # Package Consumption Overview and Workflow

 Between nuget.org and private package galleries that your organization might establish, you can find tens of thousands of highly useful packages to use in your apps and services.
-But regardless of the source, consuming a package follows the same general workflow:
+But regardless of the source, consuming a package follows the same general workflow as shown below.
+For details, see [Finding and Choosing Packages](../consume-packages/finding-and-choosing-packages.md) and the [Use a Package quickstart](../quickstart/use-a-package.md).

 ![Flow of going to a package source, finding a package, installing it in a project, then adding a using statement and calls to the package API](media/Overview-01-GeneralFlow.png)

-For details, see [Finding and Choosing Packages](../consume-packages/finding-and-choosing-packages.md) and the [Use a Package quickstart](../quickstart/use-a-package.md).
+*\* Except with `nuget install` from the command-line, in which case it's necessary to edit the configuration files by hand.
+See the [install command reference](../tools/nuget.exe-cli-reference#install).*

 NuGet remembers the identity and version number of each installed package, recording it in either `packages.config` (NuGet 2.x) or `project.json` (NuGet 3.x) in your project root.
 You can look in the appropriate file at any time to see the full list of  dependencies for your project.

 When installing packages, NuGet typically checks if the package is already available from its cache.
 You can manually clear this cache from the command line, as described on [Managing the NuGet cache](../consume-packages/managing-the-nuget-cache.md).